webplatform/docs/concepts/internationalization/index.md

 ==Characters, fonts==
 Use UTF-8 as character encoding—in each part of your system (web pages, form submission, data base).
 This allows you and the users of your site to use each Unicode character [http://www.w3.org/International/questions/qa-escapes#not without escaping].

-Declare the character encoding in your pages using a meta element with a charset attribute in HTML5.
+Declare the character encoding in your pages using a meta element with a [[html/attributes/charset charset attribute]] in HTML5.
 Because the encoding declaration must be fit within the first 1024 bytes of your HTML file it should be at the top of the head element:

 <syntaxhighlight lang="html5"><!DOCTYPE html>
 <html lang="…">